-WEST SIDE STORY National Tour to Play National Theatre, 6/3-8
+WEST SIDE STORY National Tour Plays the National Theatre, Now thru 6/8

 Ticket prices start at $48 plus applicable service charges, and will be available at the National Theatre box office, online at thenationaldc.com, or by calling (800) 514-3849.
 Group orders of 10 or more may be placed by calling (855) 486-2516.
 For more information, call (202) 628-6161.
 Tony Award-winning librettist Arthur Laurents' Broadway direction is recreated for this tour by David Saint, the Associate Director on Broadway.
 The original Jerome Robbins choreography is reproduced by Tony Award-nominee Joey McKneely (The Boy from Oz, The Life).